 Getting an easel with any of those extra features means you value goes up tremendously.
 Cheap doesn’t always mean better, but cheap with a lot of extras is worth checking out.

-The most important thing you can do before you buy is envision the kind of experience that you want your kids to have when they use the easel.
-Now that you know the features you can get on an easel, make a short list of the ones that you want the most.
+The most important thing you can do before you buy is to envision the kind of experience that you want your kids to have when they use the easel.
+Now that you know the features you can get on an easel, make a shortlist of the ones that you want the most.
 Then find all the easels that fit those requirements.

 Those easels will be good value for you, not because they’re priced a certain way, but because you know you’ll get the experience you’re looking for out of them.
 Once you’ve done that, you’ll have a good idea of what you need to spend to get the best value.